rabithole/CS-Build-Week-1/bw_notes.md

 	1. State of cell: Alive or Dead
 	2. current state
 	3. Clickable/Tappable
-		a.
-Clicked for users to set up intial cell configuration.
+		a) Clicked for users to set up intial cell configuration.
-		b.
-Not clickable when simulation is running.
+		b) Not clickable when simulation is running.
 	4. Begaviors: Toggle state functionality.
 		a.
 Manual toggle alive or dead before sim running.
 		b.
 Sim running and rules of life caused cell to change state. (alive or dead)